ajoh504/referenceguides/python/7_classes.md

 # Output: 5
 ```

 The `__init()__` function can receive arguments to assign new values to the class.
-Those values are known as instance attributes, as they are only accesible by that instance of the class.
+Those values are known as instance attributes because they are only accessible by an instance of the class.

 ```py
 class menu: